nix-community/nixpkgs-wayland/README.md

 This usage just utilizes [`overlay` functionality from `nixpkgs`]().

-Note that when using the overlay, the module will automatically reference the correct `sway-beta` package, just as the environment packages come from `pkg`.
+Note that when using the overlay, the module will automatically reference the correct `sway-beta` package since the newer package is overlayed ontop of `pkgs`.

 ```nix
 { config, lib, pkgs, ... }: